Brother & sister team, Neil Richardson & Jinty Sheerin are both devoted students of Ashtanga Yoga.

 Neil teaches mostly through the Spring/Summer months in the Shala, Ashtanga Yoga Exmouth, UK, that he & his sister share.

 The first yoga Jinty ever learned was controlled breathing whilst in labour with her first child (1997).
 A very quick labour led to Jinty not having time for any pain relief.
-The midwife spent the whole time breathing with her, she learned how a single breath could connect her with her body & what a powerful tool the breath can be.
-The following few years were spent working & bringing up a family, until Nancy Gilgoff told Neil that he should teach & so he began with his youngest sister.
+The midwife spent the time breathing with her, she learned how a single breath could connect her with her body & what a powerful tool the breath can be.
+The following few years were spent working & bringing up a family.
+When seeing the positive change in Neil she asked if the would teach her.

 Jinty began to learn Ashtanga Yoga on a 1-2-1 basis with Neil.
 A (short) daily practice quickly followed.
 She began covering Neils classes whilst he was with Nancy during the winter and together they started to build a local Ashtanga community.